perhapsmaybeharry/teleswift/teleswift-readme.md

 - OS X 10.10 (Swift support)

 ## License
 Teleswift is licensed under the **MIT License**.
-Accreditation is required where Teleswift is used.
+Accreditation is appreciated where Teleswift is used.